CARE Awareness Months

 Ways to get involved in the Sexual Assault Awareness Month campaign:

-• Schedule a facilitation of “Boiler Up & Intervene” or “Power & Control” workshops for your organization or class.
+• Schedule a facilitation of “Boiler Up & Intervene” workshop for your organization or class.
 Click here to request a workshop.

 • Schedule a toolkit discussion night for our “Sexual Violence” Action Toolkit to educate your organization on what Boilermakers can do to support survivors and prevent sexual violence on and off campus.
 Click here to learn more about Action Toolkits.

-• Wear denim on the last Wednesday of April to commemorate Denim Day, which is an international day to combat victim blaming and educate others about sexual violence.
+• Wear denim on the last Wednesday of April to commemorate Denim Day -an international day to combat victim blaming and educate others about sexual violence.

-Throughout the month, CARE provides learning opportunities for the Boilermaker community through open workshops and outreach events, culminated with a Survivors and Allies Art Show.
+Throughout April, CARE provides learning opportunities for the Boilermaker community through open workshops and outreach events, culminated with a Survivors and Allies Creative Art Show.
 This event provides a creative outlet for survivors and allies to unify around the themes of support, healing, and hope for change.
+For more details on how you or your student org or department can be involved in the Art Show, email care@purdue.edu.
+More details to come.

 1. https://www.nvrdc.org/blog/2020/10/30/dvam2020-domestic-amp-dating-violence-on-college-and-university-campuses